 - The donor's name and donor card number

 If it's between 9am and 5pm, Monday to Sunday, the Brain Bank will be in touch within 30 minutes of your call.

 If it's outside these hours the Brain Bank will be in touch first thing the next day.

 The next step is to tell the donor's doctor or GP about their wish to donate and ask for a medical certificate of death as soon as possible.

 Hospitals will not remove any tissue until they have a signed medical certificate of death.

-Getting a death certificate can be sometimes be a problem at weekends, so the sooner you can speak to a doctor about this the better.
+Getting a death certificate can sometimes be a problem at weekends.
+The sooner you can speak to a doctor about this the better.

 - If the donor dies at home or in a care home please ask the funeral director to take the donor into their care.